ThatsLiamS/autoMod/README.md

 We currently support two separate ways to report any issues and bugs with autoMod.

-1. The first is the **/report** command within Discord.
-The command will ask for a description of the error and then promptly alert the developers.
+1. The first is the **/report <issue>** command, the command will ask for a description of the error and then promptly alert the developers.

 2. The second is to open an [issue](https://github.com/ThatsLiamS/autoMod/issues) on the GitHub repository.
 Upon opening a new GitHub Issue, fill out all the relevant fields and submit the report.